theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/call-extraction-via-script.md

 description: Call Extraction via Script
 ---

-This section shows how to call an extraction from a [Windows script (.bat)](./call-extraction-via-script#call-via-windows-script-bat) or [PowerShell script](./call-extraction-via-script#call-via-powershell-script).
+This section shows how to call an extraction from a [Windows script (.bat)](./call-extraction-via-script#call-via-windows-script-bat) or [PowerShell script](./call-extraction-via-script#call-via-powershell-script) using the command line tool xu.exe.

 ### Call via Windows script (.bat)